 How Can I Prevent Untrusted Source IP Addresses from Accessing RDS?

-- After you enable the remote access function, your EIP DNS and database port may be obtained by malicious personnel.
-To protect your information including your EIP, DNS, database port, database account, and password, you are advised to set the range of source IP addresses in the RDS security group to ensure that only trusted source IP addresses can access your DB instances.
+- If you enable public accessibility, your EIP DNS and database port may be vulnerable to hacking.
+To protect information such as your EIP, DNS, database port, database account, and password, you are advised to set the range of source IP addresses in the RDS security group to ensure that only trusted source IP addresses can access your DB instances.

-- To prevent your database password from being maliciously cracked, set a strong password according to the password strength policies and periodically change it.
+- To prevent your database password from being cracked, set a strong password and periodically change it.

-- RDS for PostgreSQL does not support defense against brute force cracking.
+RDS for MySQL and RDS for PostgreSQL do not include defense against brute force attacks.

-- For RDS for Microsoft SQL Server, defense against brute force cracking is enabled by default and cannot be disabled.
+For RDS for Microsoft SQL Server, defense against brute force attacks is enabled by default and cannot be disabled.